Fletch (film): Legacy

-Fletch became a cult film.
-In an interview for the New York Post, Bergman tried to explain its appeal: "It's so bizarre, but Fletch strikes a chord.
+In an interview for the New York Post, Bergman tried to explain the film's appeal: "It's so bizarre, but Fletch strikes a chord.
 There's a group of movies like that in the '80s, like Caddyshack, too, that captured a certain wise-ass thing."
 In particular, the film appeals to college students who have asked Chase to talk about it at film classes.
 The actor has said that the appeal of the character is "the cheekiness of the guy ... everybody at that age would like to be as quick-witted as Fletch, and as uncaring about what others think."
 Chase has said that this film is his favorite to date because "it allowed me to be myself.
 Fletch was the first one with me really winging it.
 Even though there was a script, the director allowed me to just go, and in many ways, I was directing the comedy."
-Perhaps the most meaningful praise comes from Mcdonald himself: "I watched it recently, and I think Chevy and Michael Ritchie did a good job with it."
+In an interview with a Fletch fansite, Mcdonald himself stated: "I watched it recently, and I think Chevy and Michael Ritchie did a good job with it."

 In 2008, the film was voted the 23rd best film set in Los Angeles in the previous 25 years by a group of Los Angeles Times writers and editors, with two criteria: "The movie had to communicate some inherent truth about the L.A. experience, and only one film per director was allowed on the list."

-The 2005 animated feature Hoodwinked!, a parody of the Little Red Riding Hood story, depicts the Big Bad Wolf as a sarcastic investigative reporter in a direct parody of Fletch, right up to the Lakers shirt, disguises, and a version of Fletch's theme playing during his scenes.
+The 2005 animated feature Hoodwinked!, a parody of the Little Red Riding Hood story, depicts Wolf W. Wolf (Patrick Warburton), the Big Bad Wolf as a sarcastic investigative reporter in a direct parody of Fletch, right up to the Lakers shirt, disguises, and a version of Harold Faltermeyer's "Fletch Theme" playing during his scenes.